 Embecosm relies on a heavy commitment to compiler research in order to stay at the forefront of modern compiler technology.
 Much of this is supported by Innovate UK, the British government’s innovation agency.
 Here you can find information about our main research projects, both complete and in-progress.

 2013-2014.
-The MAGEEC research project aimed make machine learning feasible in commercial compilers, specifically for generating energy efficient code on deeply embedded systems.
+The MAGEEC research project aimed to make machine learning feasible in commercial compilers, specifically for generating energy efficient code on deeply embedded systems.

 2014.
 This feasibility study established the feasibility of using superoptimization to improve performance of critical code sections and to create new machine dependent peephole optimization passes for compilers